Page Contents

 Is there an appeal deadline?

-Your appeal must be submitted within 30 days of notice of the disqualification.
 Incomplete appeals will not be reviewed.
-Once all required pieces of information are received, the SAP Appeal Committee will review your appeal within 14 business days and notify you of their decision via email.
+Once a complete SAP appeal has been received, the SAP Appeal Committee and members of the Financial Aid Office, will review the SAP appeal within 14 business days and notify the student of their decision via email.

 If my appeal is granted, will all my aid be reinstated?